RonaldRex/javascript-tutorial/README.md

 ### Namespace object
 An object can be used to organzie your code and avoid variable collisions.
 Create an object literal and add all of your variables and functions as properties of that object.

+Example:

 ```js
 var Book = Book || {};